JoshuaKGoldberg/stoptalking/README.md

 > 📣 _Your time is up, get off the stage!_

-Countdown timer to play speakers out with music.
+Countdown timer to beep speakers out.
 React app written in React+TypeScript using create-react-app.

 # Usage